dasMulli/dotnet-win32-service/README.md

 When running it in development and not from the published output, be sure to pass `--preserve-working-directory` to it when registering so that it will run from the project directory (e.g. run `dotnet run --register-service --preserve-working-directory` from and administrative command prompt).

+## Pause & Continue support

+To create a service that supports being paused and later continued or stopped, implement `IPausableWin32Service` which extends `IWin32Service` by `Pause()` and `Continue()` methods you can use to implement your pause&continue logic.

 ## Limitations